ocp4-disconnected/config/Install.md

       ansible --version
       podman -v
       ```
+### Automation

-  7. Clone the Repository:
+  1. Clone this Repository:
       ```shell
       git clone https://github.com/cjnovak98/ocp4-disconnected-config
       ```

-  8. Navigate to the Playbooks Directory:
+  2. Navigate to the Playbooks Directory:
       ```shell
       cd ocp4-disconnected-config/playbooks
       ```

-  9. Install Required Ansible Collections:
+  3. Install Required Ansible Collections( 1st time/connected system ):

+      **NOTE:** This will install [disconnected-collection](https://github.com/cjnovak98/ocp4-disconnected-collection) and should be run an a fresh system, when nothing else has been ran

       ```shell
-      ansible-playbook ansible-galaxy.yml
+      ansible-playbook inital-ansible-collection.yml
+      ```
+      or
+      ```shell
+      ./inital-ansible-collection.yml
       ```

 ---

 ## Running the Automation